hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/250926594v1-clarification-as-supervision-reinforcement-learning-for-vision-langu.md

 ---
 layout: default
-title: Clarification as Supervision: Reinforcement Learning for Vision-Language Interfaces
+title: "Clarification as Supervision: Reinforcement Learning for Vision-Language Interfaces"
 ---

 # Clarification as Supervision: Reinforcement Learning for Vision-Language Interfaces